magniff/watch/README.md

 # Watch 👁

 This very basic library I found myself reimplementing over and over again in different projects, so I finaly decided to put an end to such thankless monkey job, duuuuh.
-Long story short, this peace of code represents a tiny framework aimed to build object's attributes validators.
+Long story short, this piece of code represents a tiny framework aimed to build object's attributes validators.
 Usage is fairly straight forward, check out:

 ``` python
 from watch import WatchMe, Pred